 where $W$ is the bandwidth.
-Accordingly, we later consider a discretized version of this model where we distribute the energy levels of the bath $\epsilon_k$ uniformly throughout the interval $[-W/2,W/2]$ and parameterize the tunnel couplings as $\Gamma={2 \pi t_k^2 (K-1)/W}$, where we take $t_k$ to be positive real numbers.
+Accordingly, we later consider a discretized version of this model in which we uniformly distribute the energy levels of the bath $\epsilon_k$ throughout the interval $[-W/2,W/2]$, and parameterize the tunnel couplings as $\Gamma={2 \pi t_k^2 (K-1)/W}$, where we take $t_k$ to be positive real numbers.